Emergent representations in networks trained with the Forward-Forward algorithm: Results

 \section{Results}

-We describe the results of our models on \textsc{Mnist} and \textsc{FashionMnist}; this gives us the opportunity to outline some properties of the representations that emerge with the peculiar learning procedure of \textbf{FF}.
-These properties (such as the emergence of category-specific ensembles that represent stimuli and the fact that ensembles can share units) establish a link between neural networks trained with Forward-Forward and what is observed in biological neural networks and described in \autoref{subsec:neural_ensembles}.
+In this section, we describe our findings for the three models introduced, on the \textsc{Mnist}, \textsc{FashionMnist}, \textsc{Svhn} and \textsc{Cifar10} datasets.
+In particular, we focus on the properties of representations obtained within the \textbf{FF} model, \idest a model trained with Forward-Forward on its natural goodness objective.
+Such properties, such as the emergence of category-specific ensembles and the presence of shared units across them, establish a link between neural networks trained with the Forward-Forward algorithm and biological cortical networks described in \autoref{ssec:neuronal_ensembles}.